BravoChos/aws-saa-certification/aws-voca/DeveloperTools.md

-**AWS Developer Tools**
+# AWS Developer Tools

 **AWS Cloud9**: is an integrated development environment running in the AWS cloud.
 It allows you to deploy servers directly to AWS from an integrated development environment.

-**AWS Code star**: makes it easy to develop and deploy applications to AWS.
+**AWS Code Star**: makes it easy to develop and deploy applications to AWS.
 It can manage the entire CI CD pipeline for you.
 It has a project management dashboard including and integrated issue tracking capability powered by Atlassian JIRA software.

 **AWS X-ray**: makes it easy to analyze and debug applications.
 This provides you with a better insight to the performance of your application and the underlying services that it relies upon.